Flora of Door County, Wisconsin: Macrofungi species lists

 As of 2019, 243 species of mushrooms and other macrofungi have been identified north of the canal, with 326 species for the county as a whole, including those found in lichens.
 Several of the more uncommon lichens found in the county are Cetraria arenaria, which grows on the ground, and Anaptychia crinalis, which grows on tree bark.

 Hybrid yeast

 In 2009, a unique hybrid of Saccharomyces cerevisiae yeast was found on fallen cherries near Fish Creek.
 This strain of S. cerevisiae descended from both oak-tree and vineyard lineages.

-Gypsy moth fungus
+Spongy moth fungus

-In 1910, Entomophaga maimaiga from Japan was released in Boston in order to infect gypsy moths and control their population.
+In 1910, Entomophaga maimaiga from Japan was released in Boston in order to infect spongy moths and control their population.
 In 1996, it was discovered that E. maimaiga had naturally spread to southern Door County.
 This was the first time it had been detected in the state.